EthanCouchBSU/Capstone_PxP_Main_Repository/Design/FirstIterationFeatures.md

 - Group admin can kick players (low)

 ## Explanation
-The reason we decided to start with implementing group mode was from all the feedback of wanting group mode to be accessible in the app.
-We do have a basic group mode but is currently not up to date so that is why this is a great first feature.
-Currently in the app you can create a group but thats really all you can do.
-So with implementing this feature, you will be able to start creating groups with other people, watch the game, answer questions, compete with friends, and other groups.
+We decided to start with Group Mode because it’s one of the features users have been asking for the most.
+While a very basic version of Group Mode exists in the app, it’s outdated and limited with only being able to create a group at this point.

+With this first iteration, users will finally be able to:
+- Create groups with friends
+- Join games and watch them together
+- Answer questions in real time
+- Compete against each other and other groups.

+This is also a great feature since we have limited time to complete iteration 1 and allows us to focus on the feature while just fixing minimal things from previous updates.